 Serving Suggestions

-- Accompany the soup with lime wedges for an extra zesty touch.
+- Serve with lime wedges on the side for a zesty twist.

-- Add avocado slices on top for creaminess and richness.
+- Add avocado slices on top for creaminess.

 Frequently Asked Questions (FAQs)